Managing Editor in Chief

 Milwaukee, USA

-Sam is Director of Numismatics at the L5 Ancient Coin Marketplace.
-He has numerous publications and has presented lectures at institutions including the Oxford Centre for Byzantine Research (OCBR).
-He obtained his bachelors at the University of Tennessee and his masters at the Wirtschaftsuniversität Wien with the thesis titled ‘Thirteenth Century Byzantine Economic Activity: Analyzing Logistical Networks through Geographic Information Systems’.
-He will soon be starting his doctorate in Byzantine Studies at the Universität Wien in conjunction with the Österreichische Akademie der Wissenschaften, focusing on 13th century Balkan and Anatolian coinage.
+Sam Cowell is a first year doctoral student at the Universität Wien focusing on 13th century Balkan and Anatolian coinage under supervisors Dr. Nikolaus Schindel and Dr. Johannes Preiser-Kapeller, in conjunction with the Österreichische Akademie der Wissenschaften (OEAW).
+He is also Director of Numismatics at the L5 Ancient Coin Marketplace.
+Sam has numerous publications across various journals including the ‘Classification of the Aspron AR Trachy Reverse Dies of Manuel I Megas Komnenos’ and ‘The Fourrée Hyperpyra of John V Palaeologus’.
+He has presented lectures at institutions including the Oxford Centre for Byzantine Research (OCBR).
+Sam obtained his bachelors at the University of Tennessee, Knoxville and his master’s at the Wirtschaftsuniversität Wien with the thesis titled ‘Thirteenth Century Byzantine Economic Activity: Analyzing Logistical Networks through Geographic Information Systems’.

 Nick is the Conservator of the Department of Coins & Medals of Koninklijke Bibliotheek van België (Royal Library of Belgium), the largest numismatic collection in Belgium, which houses the famed Tetradrachm of Aetna.
 Since 2016, he has also been affiliated with KU Leuven, where he worked on topics related to Graeco-Roman Egypt and ancient numismatics.
 He is specialized in the iconography of Roman imperial and provincial coinage, in particular that of Alexandria.